Ancient DNA: 2000s

+2020s

-On 7 December 2022, The New York Times reported that two-million year old genetic material was found in Greenland, and is currently considered the oldest DNA discovered so far.
+The 2022 Nobel Prize in Physiology or Medicine was awarded to Svante Pääbo "for his discoveries concerning the genomes of extinct hominins and human evolution".
+A few days later, on the 7th of December 2022, a study in Nature reported that two-million year old genetic material was found in Greenland, and is currently considered the oldest DNA discovered so far.

 Problems and errors

 Degradation processes

-Due to degradation processes (including cross-linking, deamination and fragmentation) ancient DNA is of lower quality in comparison with modern genetic material.
+Due to degradation processes (including cross-linking, deamination and fragmentation), ancient DNA is of lower quality than modern genetic material.
 The damage characteristics and ability of aDNA to survive through time restricts possible analyses and places an upper limit on the age of successful samples.
-There is a theoretical correlation between time and DNA degradation, although differences in environmental conditions complicates things.
+There is a theoretical correlation between time and DNA degradation, although differences in environmental conditions complicate matters.
 Samples subjected to different conditions are unlikely to predictably align to a uniform age-degradation relationship.
-The environmental effects may even matter after excavation, as DNA decay rates may increase, particularly under fluctuating storage conditions.
-Even under the best preservation conditions, there is an upper boundary of 0.4–1.5 million years for a sample to contain sufficient DNA for contemporary sequencing technologies.
+The environmental effects may even matter after excavation, as DNA decay-rates may increase, particularly under fluctuating storage conditions.
+Even under the best preservation conditions, there is an upper boundary of 0.4 to 1.5 million years for a sample to contain sufficient DNA for contemporary sequencing technologies.

-Research into the decay of mitochondrial and nuclear DNA in Moa bones has modelled mitochondrial DNA degradation to an average length of 1 base pair after 6,830,000 years at −5 °C. The decay kinetics have been measured by accelerated aging experiments further displaying the strong influence of storage temperature and humidity on DNA decay.
+Research into the decay of mitochondrial and nuclear DNA in moa bones has modelled mitochondrial DNA degradation to an average length of 1 base pair after 6,830,000 years at −5 °C. The decay kinetics have been measured by accelerated aging experiments, further displaying the strong influence of storage temperature and humidity on DNA decay.
 Nuclear DNA degrades at least twice as fast as mtDNA.
 Early studies that reported recovery of much older DNA, for example from Cretaceous dinosaur remains, may have stemmed from contamination of the sample.